 This is where brands go to be human, not just “sell.”

-👉 Best for: Gen Z, low-polish UGC, product demos, brand challenges, niche storytelling.
+It works best for Gen Z, low-polish UGC, product demos, brand challenges, niche storytelling.

 YouTube isn’t for quick wins.
 It’s for depth, loyalty, and real impact.